 How much does a PODS move cost?

-So, PODS sounds great and all, but let’s talk numbers.
+So PODS sounds great and all, but let’s talk numbers.
 How much does moving with PODS cost?
-The short answer is $299 to $2,999.
+The short answer is $350 to $4,999.

 Here’s the longer answer.

-Cost of local move: Doing a local self-move with a PODS container usually costs between $299 and $499.
+Doing a local self-move with a PODS container usually costs between $350 and $500.

-Cost of long-distance move: The average cost of making a long-distance self-move with PODS is harder to determine because there are so many factors (like distance, location, and container size).
-However, most long-distance moves with PODS fall within the range of $1,237 to $2,999.
+The average cost of making a long-distance self-move with PODS is harder to determine because there are so many factors (like distance, location, and container size).
+However, most long-distance moves with PODS fall within the range of $499 to $4,999.